gulf oil lubricants india ltd share price Directors report

 • in “ordinary course of business” of the Company,

-• on “an armRss length basis” and
+• on "an arms length basis" and

 • not “material”

-27. DIRECTORSRs RESPONSIBILITY STATEMENT
+28. DIRECTORS RESPONSIBILITY STATEMENT

-a) in the preparation of the annual accounts for the year ended March 31st, 2022, the applicable accounting standards have been followed and there are no material departures from the same;
+a) in the preparation of the annual accounts for the year ended March 31, 2023, the applicable accounting standards have been followed and there are no material departures from the same;

-d) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+c) they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act

-e) they have prepared the annual accounts on a going concern basis;
+d) they have prepared the annual accounts on a going concern basis;

-f) they have laid down Internal Financial Controls to be followed by the Company and that such Internal Financial Controls are adequate and are operating effectively; and
+e) they have laid down Internal Financial Controls to be followed by the Company and that such Internal Financial Controls are adequate and are operating effectively; and

-g) the Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+f) the Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

 Compliance with Secretarial Standards

-Your directors confirm that during the financial year under review, the Company has complied with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India (“ICSI”).
+Your Directors confirm that during the financial year under review, the Company has complied with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India ("ICSI").

-28. AUDITORS & AUDIT REPORT:
+29. AUDITORS & AUDIT REPORT:

 Statutory Auditor: